PedroAtemRibeiro/DataImportMercadoLivre/README.md

   <br><br>

 Then, a workbook file with an empty xlsx file, receives the query data divided by columns in the sheet('Data').
-The columns are named Product, Price and Link respectively.
+The columns are 'nomeProduto', 'Preço' and 'Link' respectively.